List of Gravity Falls episodes: Pilot (2010)

 Prior to the creation of Gravity Falls, Alex Hirsch was helping to develop the Disney Channel animated series Fish Hooks, when Disney contacted him and asked him if he would like to pitch his own animated series to the network, which Hirsch accepted.
-Disney commissioned Hirsch to create an eleven-minute low-budget flash animated pilot for Gravity Falls which he later described as "a short version of Tourist Trapped".
-In December 2010, it was announced that Disney Channel had green-lit Gravity Falls for a full series based on the pilot which was originally slated to premiere in spring of 2012.
+Disney commissioned Hirsch to create an eleven-minute low-budget animated pilot for Gravity Falls which he later described as "a short version of Tourist Trapped".
+On December 9, 2010, it was announced that Disney Channel had greenlit Gravity Falls for a full series based on the pilot, which was originally slated to premiere in spring of 2012.

 The pilot was never broadcast on television and for many years Hirsch had no intention of releasing it to the public.
-During the Cipher Hunt in July 2016, Hirsch made the promise to finally release the pilot as a reward for completing the 2,000 piece jigsaw puzzle which was a clue in the hunt.
-The puzzle was completed on August 1, 2016 and Hirsch uploaded the Gravity Falls pilot to the Internet on August 3.
+During the Cipher Hunt in July 2016, Hirsch promised to release the pilot as a reward for completing a 2,000 piece jigsaw puzzle, which was a clue in the hunt.
+The puzzle was completed on August 1, 2016, and Hirsch published the pilot online on August 3.